Video or Audio podcast

 Use the same logic with your video podcast.
 By consistently repurposing your show to video, your audience will become familiar with your face.
 Which means they might come to prefer you as host to others they can’t see.

-There’s no doubt podcasts are growing in popularity.
-In 2020, Apple reported that over 50,000 new podcasts were created as a result of the pandemic.
-But, YouTube is absolutely gigantic and has been around for much longer than podcasting.
+There’s no doubt podcasts are growing in popularity but, YouTube is absolutely gigantic and has been around for much longer than podcasting.

 Google estimates that over 1.9 billion people log into YouTube every month.
 That’s roughly 30% of everyone who uses the Internet.

 YouTube could be rocket fuel for growing your audience.
-Sure, you could upload the audio of your podcast over a static image, but then you’d pass up on the advantages I just outlined above.
+Sure, you could upload the audio of your podcast over a static image, but then you’d pass up on the advantages outlined above.

 With that all said, if you’d like more help with your podcast – from turning your idea into a podcast, structure, editing, monetising – then be sure to check out our free guides.